-Demand planning solutions can be thought of as a business intelligence tool specifically for supply chain analytics.
+Demand planning solutions can be thought of as a business intelligence software specifically for supply chain analytics.
 The software can estimate future sales to improve the accuracy of inventory management and its replenishment, better plan purchases, and ensure proper stocking levels.

-The goal of demand planning software is to manage your supply chain more effectively to increase inventory turns and fill rates beyond what your ERP system or supply chain management software can do for you.
+The goal of demand planning software is to manage your supply chain more effectively to increase inventory turns and fill rates beyond what your ERP suite or supply chain management software can do for you.

 |Sales and Operations Planning (S&OP)||The overall management of your sales plan and operations plan, which includes tracking sales per month by product family, demand management (such as new product promotions and special offers), production per month by product tracking, workforce and inventory level tracking, and backorder management|